 Remove it immediately!
 Luckily, it’s easier to spot a pile of poop and you’ll want to pick up their excretions as soon as possible to minimize any lasting effects.
 Hose down the area and dilute any residual nitrogen lingering around.
 Training your pet to release his excretions in designated areas can not only save your grass but limit the number of times you step in an unwanted surprise!

 Hyperactive and healthy dogs love to spend time outside, but their overzealous nature can cause your yard to be filled with holes and dirt patches.
-A natural behavior, dogs instinctively dig into the ground for food, nutrients, or as part of a mating behavior.
+A natural behavior, dogs instinctively dig into the ground for food, hiding bones, or simply just for fun.
 While it’s not something you can totally prevent a dog from doing, you can minimize the damage to your grass.

 How to Keep Your Dog’s Digging from Killing the Grass

 Maintaining a healthy lawn can be your first line of defense when it comes to preventing digging damage.
 With the right fertilizers and mowing schedule, you can heal any uneven areas quickly.
-Keep spare chew toys laying around for your dog to tear up to his delight, preventing paws and teeth from sinking into the grass.
-Natural and artificial grass that can stand up to high traffic patterns and rough play can also be helpful when it comes to rigorous digging.
-We share some of our favorite pet resistant grass below.
+Keep spare chew toys laying around to keep your dog busy so they won't focus on digging instead.

 Your dog is super active and you want to give them the freedom to run around with abandon.
 Unfortunately, their repetitive pawprints from running in circles and zigzags cause your grass to look limp and tired.
 It can also lead to patches when stalks get torn out of the ground from your canine’s rough play.
 Try these quick tips to keep your dog’s running from ruining your outdoor space.